AI in Food

 Instacart, Walmart, and Kroger are embedding LLM-driven meal planners directly into shopping flows.
 The early data shows meaningful basket-size impact.

-By FTW Editorial·May 5, 2026·5 min read
+By FTF Editorial Team·May 5, 2026·5 min read

 AI Meal Plans Are Quietly Driving Grocery Cart Lift

-The grocery AI bet isnt about chatbots — its about meal plans that auto-build the cart.
+The grocery AI bet isn't about chatbots, it's about meal plans that auto-build the cart.

 What happened